ppodgorsek/docker-robot-framework/README.md

 ### Dealing with Datetimes and Timezones

 This project is meant to allow your tests to run anywhere.
-Sometimes that can be in a different timezone than your local or the location under test.
-To help with that this library includes the [DateTimeTZ Library](https://testautomation.github.io/DateTimeTZ/doc/DateTimeTZ.html)
+Sometimes that can be in a different timezone than your local one or of the location under test.
+To help solve such issues, this image includes the [DateTimeTZ Library](https://testautomation.github.io/DateTimeTZ/doc/DateTimeTZ.html).

 To set the timezone used inside the Docker image, you can set the `TZ` environment variable: